-We recognise that teaching can take place at all times of the day through directed teaching sessions, through times of play both inside and outside the classroom.
+Teaching takes place at all times of the day through directed teaching sessions and times of play both inside and outside the classroom.
 We strive to make our environments irresistible to children and encourage our staff and volunteers to seize every opportunity for teaching.
-Weekly and daily planning formalise this to ensure a balance of formal and informal, adultled and child-initiated learning.
-Staff are encouraged to think carefully about their questions and interventions in children's learning in order to optimise this.
-Learning should be personalised by building on the child's interests and involving them fully in reflecting on what they have learned and how they may build on their skills.
+Weekly and daily planning formalise this to ensure a balance of formal and informal, adult-led and child-initiated learning.
+Staff think carefully about their questions and interventions in children's learning to optimise this, building on the child's interests and involving them fully in reflecting on what they have learned and how they may build on their skills.
 Children will be intrinsically motivated to be life-long learners.